Summer Research Experience for Undergraduates (REU) in Molecular Biosciences

 Each student is assigned to a specific faculty member’s research laboratory, where the student works closely with the faculty mentor, post-doctoral associates, and graduate students.

-Click here for the list of potential mentors.
+Click here for the list of potential mentors and projects available summer 2018.
 The student participates fully in the life of the mentor’s lab.
 In addition, there are informal meetings of all program participants to exchange information on the research being done and to discuss areas of biochemistry/molecular biology that are of particular interest and excitement.
 There are also weekly meetings at which various scientists describe the latest advances in their own research or career opportunities in biomedical or biotechnology fields.
 Informal evening or weekend social, recreational, and cultural events with program participants and faculty provide for relaxation.
 The summer experience is capped by a mini-symposium at which program participants present a poster/report on their project and receive certificates of completion for the program.